AdguardTeam/KnowledgeBase/docs/guides/collect-har-file.md

 1. Save session as a .har file by clicking the **Export** icon next to the **Delete Trash** icon.

-1. Forward to AdGuard support (support@adguard.com) with detailed explanation of issue.
+1. Send to AdGuard support (support@adguard.com) with detailed explanation of issue.
 Supporting screenshots can be helpful, too.

 ## Android {#android}